There are many inspirations behind this web-site and the work it reflects.

-Professor Phyllida Parsloe, until quite recently Director of Bristol University’s Institute of Social Studies, and the late Rev. David Jenkins, the erstwhile Bishop of Durham, both had much to do with the creation of this charity.
+The late Phyllida Parsloe, for years the Director of Bristol University’s Institute of Social Studies, and the late Rev. David Jenkins, the erstwhile Bishop of Durham, both had much to do with the creation of this charity.

 With special reference to the project now called “Poems for the wall,” once called “Poems for the Waiting Room,” later called “Poems for…”, I want to name the following as having been of special help in moving things along : Paul Murdoch, Chris Meade, Alison Combes, Gary Mckeone, David Hart, Malcolm Rigler, Debjani Chatterjee, Susan Elizabeth, Andrew Motion, Stephen Watts, Abigail Cambell, Sue Stewart, Fiona Sampson, Denis Macshane, Peter Carter, Nigel Crisp, Jane Riley, Barry Mussenden, Charles Beckett, David Morris and Nick McDowell.
 The list could and probably should be longer.
 The story of the project includes a large number of encounters that have hugely enlarged and enriched my life.